gustavobio/tpl/README.md

 ## Web application

-There is a web application included where one can simply paste names into a textbox and get taxonomic information, links to the original data source, search within the results and export to a csv file.
+There is a local web application included where one can simply paste names into a textbox and get taxonomic information, links to the original data source, search within the results and export to a csv file.

 ```
 web.tpl()